Skip to content

 System Operations

-• execute_command - Run shell commands (requires approval)
+• execute_command - Run shell commands (requires --tool-approvals all)

 • attempt_completion - Signal task completion